Dietland (TV series)

 Dietland is an American dark comedy drama television series created by Marti Noxon, based on the 2015 novel of the same name by Sarai Walker.
 The straight-to-series 10-episode first season premiered on AMC with back to back episodes on June 4, 2018.

 On September 20, 2018, AMC announced that the series had been cancelled.
 The series had persistently low ratings.
 The show averaged 203,000 viewers among the advertiser-coveted adults 18-48 demographics — with three days of DVR.

+Premise

+Alicia "Plum" Kettle (Joy Nash), a ghostwriter at a New York fashion magazine, struggles with self-image and is treated poorly by her boss, Kitty Montgomery (Julianna Margulies).
+While awaiting an appointment for weight loss surgery, Plum is recruited by a radical feminist cabal.
+Meanwhile, men who have been accused of sexual abuse and assault are mysteriously turning up dead.